alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Unit Testing](Alessandro Meo Cross Architecture - Unit Testing.png)

-The **Cross Architecture** provides several isolated testable units; each of them can be referenced by means of a single *U Composition Ring* (like the *Core Services* and the *Application Services*) or even directly (like the *Core Model* and the *Application Interface*).
+The **Cross Architecture** provides several isolated testable units; each of them can be referenced by means of a single *"U" Composition Ring* (like the *Core Services* and the *Application Services*) or even directly (like the *Core Model* and the *Application Interface*).

-By the above mentioned references, each part of the SW (not interacting with external systems) may be tested in isolation; anyway, writing tests for a particluar SW block firstly requires considering if it may be worth doing.
+By the above mentioned references, each part of the SW (not interacting with external systems) may be tested in isolation; anyway, writing tests for a particular SW block firstly requires considering if it may be worth doing.

 ### Integration Testing

 ![Cross Architecture - Integration Testing](Alessandro Meo Cross Architecture - Integration Testing.png)

-Referencing a group of SW blocks for integration testing is much like doing that for test units; that's the case of the *Application Services* integration testing, along with the SW blocks used by them, or the *Infrastructure* integration tests (where external systems get involved); in both cases only a single *I Composition Ring* is required to be referenced.
+Referencing a group of SW blocks for integration testing is much like doing that for test units; that's the case of the *Application Services* integration testing, along with the SW blocks used by them, or the *Infrastructure* integration tests (where external systems get involved); in both cases only a single *"I" Composition Ring* is required to be referenced.

 ### Functional Testing

 ![Cross Architecture - Functional Testing](Alessandro Meo Cross Architecture - Functional Testing.png)

+Despite being logically different, functional tests can be structurally implemented as an overall type of integration tests; which means that the *Functional Test Host* only need to reference one *"I" Composition Ring*.

 ## Architecture Reduction